Terms of Business Agreement

 Codes of Conduct

 We are subject to and comply with the provisions of the Consumer Protection Code, Minimum Competency Code and the Fitness and Probity Standards which offer protection to consumers.
 These codes are available on the Central Bank’s website www.centralbank.ie.

 2. OUR SERVICE TO YOU

 We will act as an insurance broker to arrange and administer contracts of insurance on Your instructions.
-We provide advice and assistance in the arrangement and placing of General Insurance, Life & Pensions, Health Insurance, Investments and Mortgages.
+We provide advice and assistance in the arrangement and placing of General Insurance, Life & Pensions, Health Insurance and Investments.
 In addition, we provide insurance related risk management advice and assistance in claims negotiation and settlement.
 As a Credit Intermediary, we can also arrange personal loans, e.g. premium finance.

 We will normally provide a personal recommendation to You on the basis of a fair and personal analysis of the market, as distinct from using only a single or limited number of insurance undertakings This means we will research the market place, products and providers and recommend the best product to suit Your own needs.
 This research is on the basis of a sufficiently large number of products and providers available, in accordance with professional criteria, regarding which contract would be suitable to meet Your needs.
 We will identify, select and recommend a suitable product producer and on receipt of Your instructions, we will transmit orders on Your behalf to one or more product producers (a list of which is available on request).
 We do not have a “tied‟ relationship with any institution that would compromise our ability to carry out this analysis.

 The number of providers that constitutes ‘sufficiently large’ will vary depending on the number of providers operating in the market for a particular product or service and their relative importance in and share of that market.
 The extent of fair analysis must be such that could reasonably be expected of a professional conducting business, taking into account the accessibility of information and product placement to intermediaries and the cost of the search.